jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 But does this functional, biological story account for _all_ that happens?

-If we were to ask what happens, for example, when a _camera_ captures an image of a cucumber, we would tell a very similar story as the one we tell about our eyes and brain: the camera focuses light through its lens, processes this light into an image, and stores it in memory.
+If we were to ask what happens, for example, when a _camera_ captures an image of a cucumber, we would tell a very similar functional story as the one we tell about our eyes and brain: the camera focuses light through its lens, processes this light into an image, and stores it in memory.

 There is one crucial difference between us and cameras in this example, however: as humans, we _consciously experience_ the images that we capture — we have a felt-experience of _seeing_ the cucumber.
 And we wouldn't attribute this kind of rich inner experience to a camera: on our terms, when they take photos, cameras experience nothing at all.